COVID-19 UPDATE: LOCKDOWN 3.0 - WE ARE STAYING OPEN!

-Chiropractors are a regulated health care profession classed by the government as an essential healthcare provider so we are able to stay open and continue to work through this second lockdown under the current guidelines set out by our professional association.
-If you need any further information please contact us on 07768 013689, email email@example.com or fill in the 'contact us' form on this website.
+Chiropractors are a regulated health care profession classed by the government as an essential healthcare provider, so we are able to stay open and continue to work upon entering Lockdown restrictions under the current guidelines set out by our professional association.
+If you need any further information please contact us on 07768 013689, email firstname.lastname@example.org or fill in the 'contact us' form on this website.

 At Bicester Chiropractic, we aim to provide a high quality, caring health care service in a relaxed and friendly environment.
 We are aware that everyone who comes to us is a unique individual, for this reason each patient is assess using orthopaedic, neurological and chiropractic tests to help to create a treatment plan to suit their individual needs.
 We help people of all ages, from babies to great-grandparents, sports professionals to the general public.

 Now an Award winning clinic!
-On the 14th of October 2019 we were informed that we had won "Chiropractor of t
+On the 14th of October 2019 we were informed that we had won "Chiropractor of the year - Oxfordshire" by the Oxfordshire Prestige Awards!

 Chiropractic is a primary health profession concerned with the diagnosis, treatment and prevention of mechanical disorders of the musculoskeletal system (e.g. joints, ligaments, tendons and nerves), and the effects of these disorders on the function of the nervous system and general health.